xackery/thj-wiki/README.md

-# thj-wiki.web.app
+# shinwiki.com

-Source code to thj-wiki.web.app
+Source code to shinwiki.com

 Theme is based on https://github.com/64bitpandas/amethyst but heavily modified.